Firanus/swift-language-guide-notes/README.md

 * Section 8.3 - Computed Properties
 * Part of Section 10 - Ignore Overriding Properties
 * Section 11.5 - 11.10 - Initializers

+### Reading 2

+Read all of the items in sections 1-11 that were omitted for Reading 1 (listed just above), and Sections 12-18.